The Big Questions About Scholarship Taxability

 Is my private scholarship subject to taxing?

 In general, scholarship funds cannot be treated as taxable income as long as you’re (a) pursuing a degree and (b) using the funds for tuition, fees or anything else that the IRS considers a “qualified education expense.”
 Those include books and supplies that are required for your program of study.

 However, if you’re using all or part of your scholarship funds to cover room and board, travel, tutoring services or optional supplies, that money will be treated as taxable income.
 Since private scholarships are often lenient about how funds can be used, it’s important to know in advance that you might face tax penalties if you’re using private scholarship funds to pay for extra living expenses, technology or travel costs.

 Here’s more on scholarship taxability from TaxSlayer, including a guide to the necessary IRS forms and worksheets.
 Keep reading for our tips on reducing your potential tax burden.

-Do I have to pay taxes on COVID-19 relief funds?
+Do I have to pay taxes emergency grants or relief funds?

-One of the key phrases there is “qualified disaster relief payment”—this is a broad category of federal assistance that helps people recover in the face of natural disasters, and part of its legal definition is that it is not considered taxable income.
-When the federal government declared a state of emergency related to COVID-19, it meant that these payments would be non-taxable.
+The exception to this rule is funding received as a result of a federally declared state of emergency—this is a broad category of federal assistance that helps people recover in the face of natural disasters, and part of its legal definition is that it is not considered taxable income.
+For example, when the federal government declared a state of emergency related to COVID-19, it meant that stimulus checks and COVID relief payments would be non-taxable.
+If you’re displaced by a hurricane, earthquake or fire and you receive money from the federal government, it would fall into that category as well.

-If you or your college plans have been impacted by COVID-19 and you’ve received federal funds via your college, you will not be taxed on those funds.
-However, if you’ve received emergency aid funds in the form of a grant or scholarship from your state or a private provider, the tax rules outlined above may apply.
-As always: be aware of tax implications when you receive your funds, and avoid surprises later.
+(Note, however, if you receive emergency aid funds in the form of a grant or scholarship from your state or a private provider, the tax rules outlined above may apply.
+As always: be aware of tax implications when you receive your funds, and avoid surprises later.)

 Are postgrad scholarships or teaching stipends subject to income tax?